 Computer Science majors are also required to take 9 credit hours of CSCE 500-level (or above) courses, or CSCE 317.
 If you plan ahead, you can choose a set of major electives that complements your Application Area electives and help you better prepare for your future career.

-Careers and their Suggested Application Area and Elective Courses
+Recommended Application Area and Elective Courses for various Careers

 Below we have a list of possible careers along with recommended Application Area and Major Electives courses which together form a good preparation for that career path.
 These are just some suggestions and are not meant to be an exhaustive list.
 Students can create their own Application Area as they see fit, in consultation with their advisor.